IQRM: real-time adaptive RFI masking for radio transient and pulsar searches: Tests on spectral statistic samples

 \subsection{Lovell 76-m radio telescope}

 The 76m Lovell telescope (LT) is located at the Jodrell Bank Observatory in the UK.
 It lies approximately 25 km away from Manchester's city centre and 15 km away from its international airport.
 The RFI environment is thus particularly adverse compared to MeerKAT or any telescope located in a sparsely populated, radio quiet area.
 The observing system has been previously described in \citet{Rajwade2020}.
 The effective observing band spans 336 MHz between 1396 and 1732 MHz divided into 672 frequency channels, and the data are digitised to 8-bit precision.
 In contrast to MeerTRAP however, the spectral standard deviation of the data does \textit{not} correlate well with RFI contamination here; the variance of the data was often found to be smaller in interference-ridden channels.
 The most plausible explanation is that the low-noise amplifiers of the receiver operate outside of their linear range in the presence of strong RFI, a regime beyond which their output signal power may become a decreasing function of input signal power, contrary to design expectations (M. Mickaliger, priv. comm.).
 It was thus necessary to use another spectral moment as an input to IQRM.
-We found a good alternative to be the absolute value of the spectral autocorrelation with a 1-sample delay, |ACF1| hereafter, defined as:
+After testing the same set of spectral statistics that were tried on MeerTRAP data, we found that the best alternative was the absolute value of the spectral autocorrelation with a 1-sample delay, |ACF1| hereafter, defined as:

 where the $X_i$ denote a sequence of $n$ samples within a given frequency channel, and $\mu$ and $\sigma^2$ are the empirical mean and variance of the $X_i$ respectively. |ACF1| takes values in the range [0, 1] and has all the required properties to be used as a proxy for RFI contamination with IQRM: \begin{itemize} \item Higher values indicate a larger departure from ideal uncorrelated Gaussian noise, for which the expected ACF is 0 regardless of time lag. \item It has a computational cost only marginally larger than the spectral standard deviation, which makes it practical for real-time processing. \item It is independent from the scale of the data, and thus insensitive to changes in spectral standard deviation caused by the occasional level compression issues faced on LT data. \end{itemize}